Published on 21 Mar 2016

 Today I talked (in German) about automating #XenApp using #PowerShell at DCUG in Freiburg.
 I’d like to share the short slide deck as well as the code for my extensive demos.
 DCUG is a Citrix User Group event held in German and is organized by Roy Textor.

-I am really proud to announce that I have been awarded Microsoft Most Valuable Professional (MVP) for Remote Desktop Services (RDS) in 2012.
-It has been for the third time in a row :-)
+I am honored and proud to announce that I have been awarded the Most Valuable Professional - MVP for Remote Desktop Services (RDS).
+This has been the sixth time in a row!